 Mind you, this kind of careful planning won’t be necessary forever!
 But in the beginning, while you’re teaching good habits about how to act around each other, aim to put kids and puppies together when they’re both at their best.

-PUPPIES & KIDS REALLY IS THE DREAM
+PUPPIES AND KIDS REALLY ARE THE DREAM

 This list of suggestions could have you throwing up your hands and saying, “Hey!
 I thought puppies and kids were a natural match!”
 They absolutely are – when they’re set up for success.
 For a child, there’s nothing like growing up with a friend at home who loves you unconditionally; for a puppy, there’s nothing like a playful, snuggly kid who has all the time in the world for you.
 And from a parent’s perspective, it’s a beautiful thing to get to witness for years and years . . . so a few months of this focused management ends up being a drop in the bucket on the way to creating the dream.